elizarov/SerializationByConvention/README.md

 ### XML and friends

-Write XML, unlike JSON, requires us to tags around property value, so we will use alternative signature of operator function `child` that takes a block of code as the last parameter:
+Writing XML, unlike JSON, requires us to place tags around property value, so we use alternative signature of operator function `child` that takes a block of code as the last parameter:

 ```kotlin